-For additional information about exhibiting at the 2017 California Science Education Conference, a receipt, accounts payable, or other accounting questions, please contact:
+For information about Partner Packages for the California Science Education Conference, contact:

 916-979-7004 | email@example.com